Frequently Asked Questions

 Q. I can only attend graduate school if I receive financial aid during my studies.
 Is aid available?

 A. Financial aid in the form of Graduate Assistantships is available to all qualified students who are admitted to our PhD programs.
-The Assistantships will cover tuition, fees, and health insurance, and will provide a competitive stipend.
+The Assistantships will cover tuition and fees and will provide a competitive stipend.
 However, you are encouraged to seek outside fellowships (such as NSF, EPA, GEM, etc) to help finance your graduate studies.
 Students admitted into the MS graduate program are not provided with financial aid.
 Exceptions are only possible where faculty have a specific requirement for a MS student on a research project.

 Q. When will the decision be made on my application?